KingMob/modulolotus.net/cryogen/resources/templates/md/pages/about.md

 ## About

-I'm a software developer and former neuroscientist.
-I just wrapped up being CTO of a startup.
+My name is Matthew Davidson.
+I'm a software engineer, former neuroscientist, and serial startup CTO.
 I can be found on GitHub as [KingMob](https://github.com/KingMob/).

 I've built complete systems from top to bottom and helmed small teams.
 Need someone to solve your problems with code?
-I'm currently available.
+I'm available.

-I have a fiancé, two cats, and a beard.
+I have a wife, a cat, and a beard.
 I live in Brooklyn.

+Sometimes I play D&D.

 ## Contact Me